Psychodynamics and cyclic intervention

 Another way of thinking about anxiety is in relation to fear.
 Fear is a useful response to a recognised threat.
 Anxiety, by contrast, involves similar physical arousal but without an identified threat.
 (Anxiety can also arise when a threat is possible or anticipated.)

-Here are three ways of incorporating anxiety into this framework.
+Here are two ways of incorporating anxiety into this framework.

 *** The vicious defence cycle produces anxiety.